 The Air Max uses anodized aluminum in a cylindrical profile measuring 122 mm tall and 29 mm in diameter.
 It slips into a jacket pocket, though the glass stem adds noticeable length when inserted.

 The OLED display shows temperature, battery level, and session timer at a glance.
+You can see it clearly in our outdoor shot below, where the test unit reads 198°C in bright daylight with the glass stem seated.
 Arizer included practical touches: the screen auto-flips when you invert the vape for water pipe use, and dark mode dims the display for discreet evening sessions.

 One recurring community complaint: glass stems wobble slightly in the ceramic oven.
 It doesn't affect vapor production, but the fit feels less secure than the snug connections on competing portables.